RISK MANAGEMENT GUIDANCE

 We live in a litigious environment and, increasingly, Area Associations, Leagues, Clubs and match officials are finding themselves legally liable for incidents.
 The costs of such incidents can sometimes be great, both financially and emotionally.

 The economic climate has also led to a rise in the number of claims following injury or damage to third party property.
-The general public are constantly being bombarded by adverts from accident compensation companies telling them how easy it is to make money at no risk and with little hassle and it can often seem an easy way of making money for cash strapped individuals.

 A myriad of legal and health and safety legislation requires everyone involved in football to be one step ahead in planning to minimise the risk of an accident occurring.
 Bluefin Sport is committed to guiding you through the processes needed to make all aspects of your organisation safe, whilst helping you to be compliant with relevant legislation.